As you age and try to put together your next steps, it becomes easy to feel disappointed, less than and begin comparing yourself to others.

 I didn’t get roped into doing any of this.

-Why did I chose door number two instead of door number three?
+Why did I choose door number two instead of door number three?

 Basically, my miscalculations were based on emotions as opposed to experience.